Thomas Arvid art Still Life:

 Thomas Arvid is a Detroit native with no formal art training.
-He never dreamed of making a career as an artist, but was encouraged to find a secure job and dedicate himself to the blue collar work ethics of his home.
-Though drawing, painting murals, and doing illustrations were a part of Thomas Arvid's child ... (more)
+He never dreamed of making a career as an artist and was encouraged to find a secure job.
+Though drawing, painting murals, and doing illustrations were a part of Thomas Arvid's childhood, he thought the only opportunities in the industry were as a c ... (more)

 Brian Davis Still Life: